 Stop and search

-In 2012 HMIC was commissioned to carry out an inspection into the use of stop and search legislation by police forces in England and Wales.
+The summer riots of 2011 once again focused attention on the way police use stop and search powers.
+As a result of this renewed concern, in December 2011 the Home Secretary commissioned HMIC to carry out an inspection into the use of stop and search legislation by police forces in England and Wales.

-- To determine how effectively and fairly the Police Service is using the power to stop and search in the fight against crime.
+- to determine how effectively and fairly the police service is using the powers of stop and search in the fight against crime;

-- To establish if operational police officers know how to use stop and search tactically as part of evidence-based practice to fight crime.
+- to establish whether operational police officers know how to use stop and search powers tactically as part of evidence-based practice to fight crime; and